Jeff Nelson (pitcher): Major league career

 From 2001 to 2003, he formed the right side of Seattle's potent lefty/righty setup squad along with left-handed pitcher Arthur Rhodes.
-In 2001, he held opposing batters to a .136 batting average and a .199 slugging percentage, and .074/.110 once he had two strikes on them.
+In 2001, Nelson held opposing batters to a .136 batting average and a .199 slugging percentage, and .074/.110 once he had two strikes on them.

 On August 6, 2003, the Mariners traded Nelson to the Yankees for Armando Benitez.
-The Yankees lost to the Florida Marlins in the World Series and once again Nelson left the Yankees.
+The Yankees lost to the Florida Marlins in the World Series.